xunker/zero_cool/README.md

 ** NOTE: NONE OF THIS ACTUALLY WORKS YET **

-One day there will be instructions on using the command-line tool, the gem, and documentationn about how to build your own rule set to generate code in other programming languages.
+One day there will be instructions on using the command-line tool, the gem, and documentation about how to build your own rule set to generate code in other programming languages.

 ## Contributing

 You think you're hardcore enough to improve this?
-Pft.
-Then you must be 31337 enough to hack the Gibson with your P6 chip and add the code yourself.
+Then you must be 31337 enough to hack the Gibson with your P6 chip and change the code yourself.
 What, did your mom buy you a 'puter for christmas?

 ## License

-Distributed under a license that's just like GPL v2.0, except if you break the terms I'll hack your HR Department's database and you declared...
+Distributed under a license that's just like GPL v2.0, except if you break the terms I'll hack your HR Department's database and have you declared...

     Dead.